Does our cultural background impact how we learn, what we engage with and our training preferences? Research says yes. Find out more here.

 Some practical ways to achieve this are:

 - Using a variety of learning methods—be they visual, activities-based, fact-based or through peer discussion.
-This is good practice for any learning programme, but for those looking to increase cultural diversity, it’s a must.
+This is good practice for any learning programme, but it’s a must for those looking to increase cultural diversity.

 - Fully localising learning programmes.
-Rather than simply translating learning programmes into other languages, consider how they might be fully localised.
-A localised programme will not only address language and cultural references, but will adapt the material to best suit the culture in which it is being used.
+Consider how they might be fully localised rather than simply translating learning programmes into other languages.
+A localised programme will address language and cultural references and adapt the material to best suit the culture in which it is being used.

 - Get feedback from local teams or pilots.
 Who better to recognise potential challenges and benefits across a global group than your own multicultural teams?
 They are best placed to advise you on how effective a programme will be in their region and any adaptations that could be made.

 At its core, learning is most effective when it is relevant and engaging.
-This is far easier to achieve if the content is localised for the audience, no matter where they are in the world.
-To find out more about effectively implementing a localised L&D programme, take a look at our guide below.
+Getting that engagement is far easier if the content is localised for the audience, no matter where they are in the world.